- climate finance

 - public policy

-Chavi is an analyst in CPI’s India office where she focuses on renewable energy finance and climate policies in India.
-Her recent work with CPI includes developing a business case for mobilizing institutional investments in renewable energy sector in India, and tracking climate finance for CPI’s flagship series The Global Landscape of Climate Finance.
-She is currently developing a financial instrument, a long-term facility for traction battery, under the India Innovation Lab for Green Finance.
+Chavi is an analyst in CPI’s London office where she focuses on tracking climate finance, renewable energy finance, and climate policies.
+Her recent work with CPI includes tracking finance flows for electricity access for Sustainable Energy for All (SEforALL), developing a business case for mobilizing institutional investments in renewable energy sector in India, and tracking climate finance for CPI’s flagship series The Global Landscape of Climate Finance.
+Under the India Innovation Lab for Green Finance, she has supported CPI’s work on low carbon transit.
 Additionally, she conceptualized and supported the monitoring and evaluation framework for the US-India Clean Energy Finance Facility, which drives access to finance for the distributed solar power sector.